azureleaf/reveal/md/aws.md

   - Classic LB
 - **Auto Scaling**
 - **CloudFormation**
-- IAM: Identity and Access Management
-  - Control the access to the AWS accounts
+  - Describe the AWS system config in JSON; sort of IaC?
-- App Mesh
+- Systems Manager
-- ParameterStore
+  - incl.
+Parameters Store

->>>

-## AWS Products 5/6: Monitoring

 - **CloudWatch**
+- CloudTrail
+  - Monitor the AWS Account activity
-- DataDog
+- (DataDog)
   - DataDog is provided by DataDog corp, not by AWS
   - Offer the console for the AWS monitoring services
-- CloudTrail
-  - Monitor the AWS Account activity

 >>>

+## Why need ELB?

+- ELB distributes the load to multiple servers
+  - Smaller load to each server, higher usability
+- ELB puts the server into a maintenance mode without stopping the entire service
+  - Fault tolerent
+- ELB monitors the health of the servers
+- ELB manages the security group
+  - You can get SSL certificate
+- ELB scales according to traffic amount

+>>>

+## Types of ELB

+- Application Load Balancer
+  - High-spec
+  - Layer 7: distribute HTTP / HTTPS
+  - Can deal with container / micro-services
+- Network Load Balancer
+  - Millions of requests per sec
+  - Layer 4: distribute TCP / UDP / TLS traffics
+- Classic Load Balancer
+  - Layer 7 & Layer 4

+>>>

+## Products 9: Developer Tools

+>>>

+## Products 10: Migration & Transfer

+>>>

-## AWS Products 6/6: Networking
+## Products 11: Networking & Contents Delivery

 - CloudFront
   - CDN service: Static / dynamic contents will be delivered from the nearest server to the user
-  - high speed delivery with cache: streaming is possible too
+  - high speed delivery with cache: streaming is possible
+- App Mesh
 - Amazon Route 53
   - DNS service

+>>>

+## Products 12: Media Services

 ---